pdv/fugue.old2/README.md

-# fugue2
+# fugue

-A rework/rewrite of [fugue](https://github.com/pdv/fugue) using ConstantSourceNode and core.async.
+- "Overtone on the web"
+- A Clojurescript library for web midi and audio
+- A live music programming environment in the browser

-## Comparison to Fugue 1 / Klangmeister / cljs-bach
+### Comparison to klangmeister / cljs-bach

-Though development began independently, Fugue and Klangmeister share effective the same goal: an Overtone-like Clojure music programming environment on the web.
+Though development began independently, Fugue and Klangmeister have the same goal: an Overtone-like music programming environment in the browser.
 Much of the approach is the same, but there are a few key differences:

 1. Fugue adopts Overtone's approach of treating filters and other audio effects as functions of audio sources.
 This allows traditional function composition techniques (especially the `->` macro) to be used to create chains: